Hannah Teter: Professional career

 From 2002–2004 Teter competed in seven World Cup events with four victories, at Sapporo in 2003 and 2004, Valle Nevado in 2003, and at Saas-Fee in 2004.
 Competing at the Winter X Games, Teter won bronze in 2003, and gold in 2004.

 In 2005, Teter reached the podium with a third-place finish at her first FIS World Championships, and added two more World Cup victories at Valle Nevado.
 Teter also earned another Winter X Games bronze in 2005.
 During 2005 Teter was hampered by a knee injury which required two surgeries; in her words: "there was a chunk of bone that had separated and it was kind of dangling around."

 At the 2006 Winter Olympic Games in Turin, Teter was unsure how well she would be able to perform because of that injury.
 However, she went on to win the Olympic gold medal in halfpipe, beating out US teammate and friend Gretchen Bleiler, who won silver.
 Teter's accomplishment was rewarded further by the United States Olympic Committee who named her the USOC SportsWoman of the Year.
 She also won the ESPY Award for Best Action Sports Female in 2006.

 After the 2006 Winter Games, Teter spent time focusing on humanitarian causes, but returned to the World Cup circuit in 2009.
 Since returning from hiatus she has taken the podium at two World Cup events and the 2009 Winter X Games, as well as a victory at the 2009 Lake Tahoe Grand Prix.
 At Grand Prix events held on January 22–23, 2010, at Park City, Teter had two second-place finishes.
 The performance locked up her spot for the 2010 Winter Olympics in Vancouver.
 Following the Park City GP, Teter announced that she would donate her $10,000 winnings for the weekend to a humanitarian relief fund to aid survivors of the 2010 Haiti earthquake.

 At the 2010 Winter Olympic Games in Vancouver, Teter scored 45.4 in the qualification round for the women's halfpipe, the second place score, earning her a bye to the finals.
 After the first run of the finals, Teter was in first place with a score of 42.4.
 In the second run, Teter's earlier score was topped by Australian Torah Bright, who scored 45.0, a mark Teter was unable to beat in her second run.
 Teter finished with the silver medal.
 Fellow American Kelly Clark won the bronze medal.

 Teter finished fourth at the 2014 Sochi Winter Olympics in the Halfpipe event.
+She was fifth among US athletes in qualifying for the 2018 Winter Olympics in Pyeongchang and did not make the Olympic team.